-For a substance in groundwater that is located in an area designated on the department's "Potential Alternative Groundwater Protection Criteria Map" in Appendix I of the RSRs, and where the portion of the groundwater plume is located in bedrock.
+(C) For a substance in groundwater that is located in an area designated on the Department's "Potential Alternative Groundwater Protection Criteria Map" in Appendix I of the RSRs, and where the portion of the groundwater plume is located in bedrock.
 A request for such alternative groundwater protection criteria shall be submitted to the commissioner in accordance with section 22a-133k-1(g) of the RSRs.
-No request shall be approved unless such request includes a map showing the horizontal and vertical extent of the bedrock groundwater plume that exceeds or could be expected to exceed the groundwater protection criteria and demonstrates to the commissioner's satisfaction:
+No request shall be approved unless such request demonstrates to the commissioner's satisfaction the groundwater plume that exceeds the groundwater protection criteria will not pose a risk to human health and the environment and shall include a map showing the horizontal and vertical extent of the bedrock groundwater plume that exceeds or could be expected to exceed the groundwater protection criteria;